carloscuesta/hyper-materialshell/.github/CONTRIBUTING.md

 # Contributing to hyperterm-materialshell

 Hello!
-And thanks for contibutting to hyperterm-materialshell.
+Thanks for contibutting to hyperterm-materialshell.
 Before implementing new features and sending a pull request, please [submit an issue](https://github.com/carloscuesta/hyperterm-materialshell/issues/new) to talk about new updates.

 ### How to submit a pull request ?